Our Gardening Year 2023

 March: Week 5

-At last, a sunny and dry day allows me to both salt treat many of the paths, as well as mowing all the grass for the first time this year.
+At last, a sunny and dry day allows me to both salt-treat many of the paths, as well as mowing all the grass for the first time this year.
 Germinated seedlings were just beginning to grow away on many of the paths.
-Any longer, and the hot water/salt/detergent mix won’t prevent re-growth, and it’ll require manual weeding to resolve – always far too labour intensive.
+Any longer, and the hot water/salt/detergent mix won’t prevent re-growth, and it’ll require manual weeding to resolve – always far too labour-intensive.
 Fortunately, the nearly sunny all-day weather window put a massive amount of surplus heat into the immersion, thanks to the Immersun which provides the scalding hot water to do this salting.

 Another session of snowdrop planting in the Malus copse with the Pottiputki.
 More wood ash spreading on the meadows, and for only the second time this year, a very limited sprinkling of ferric phosphate slug pellets near the shooting Clematis, veg beds, and pots of susceptible seedlings, like Erythronium which seem to have germinated very well.